wso2/docs-is/en/includes/deploy/security/encrypt-passwords-with-cipher-tool.md

 ```

 ### In log4j properties

 For example, consider the 'log4j.appender.LOGEVENT.password' in the `log4j2.properties` file.
-You can refer to the [encrypted password](#encrypt-passwords) from the `log4j2.properties` file as shown below.
+You may set the [encrypted password](#encrypt-passwords) in the `log4j2.properties` file as shown below.

 ```
 log4j.appender.LOGEVENT.password=secretAlias:log4j.appender.LOGEVENT.password